Seamus Derbyshire: Senior career

 Derbyshire set a new personal best time for the 400m hurdles of 49.94 seconds in Oordegem, Belgium, in May 2022.
 He made his senior Great Britain debut at the 2022 European Athletics Championships in Munich, in August 2022, in which qualified for the semi-finals of the 400m hurdles.

-Derbyshire wore the British vest again the following year, finishing third in the 2023 European Athletics Team Championships First Division 400m hurdles race, in Chorzow, in June 2023.
+Derbyshire wore the British vest again the following year, finishing third in the 2023 European Athletics Team Championships First Division 400m hurdles race, in Chorzów, in June 2023.
 That month in Geneva, he lowered his 400 metres hurdles personal best to 49.29 seconds.
 In July 2023, he finished as runner-up at the UK National Championships 400m hurdles in Manchester, behind Alastair Chalmers.

 Derbyshire was selected for the British team for the 2025 European Athletics Indoor Championships in Apeldoorn.
 In Prague in June 2025, he moved to fifth on the British all-time list with a time of 48.47 for the 400 metres hurdles.
 He finished second to Tyri Donovan at the London Athletics Meet on 19 July.
 On 3 August, he placed third in the final of the 400 metres hurdles at the 2025 UK Athletics Championships in Birmingham.
 He was selected as part of the British team for the 2025 World Athletics Championships in Tokyo, Japan, where he ran on the men's 400 metres hurdles.
 He also ran at the championships in the men's 4 x 400 metres relay, helping the British team qualify for the final.

+Derbyshire ran 47.12 seconds in the final to win bronze in the 400 metres at the 2026 British Indoor Athletics Championships in Birmingham on 15 February 2026.
+In May, he ran at the 2026 World Athletics Relays in the men's 4 × 400 metres relay in Gaborone, Botswana.
+On 21 June, he finished fourth in the 400 metres hurdles final at the 2026 UK Athletics Championships.
+He was selected to represent England at the 2026 Commonwealth Games in Glasgow, reaching the final of the 400 metres hurdles and placing fifth overall.